OxfordRSE/uniqplus_snake_project/README.md

 *Growing Snake* is harder but has much in common with *Short Snake*.
 Because of this, we do not provide a guide here.
 But, like for *Short Snake*, we do provide a working version of the game in [this](./growing_snake/) folder.

 ## Note
 Our working versions of the game are _not_ meant to represent perfect code.
-Rather, they represent one interpretation of how to code up the games in a manner which is somewhat pedagogical with respect to OOP.
+Rather, they represent one interpretation of how to code up the games in a manner which is somewhat pedagogical with respect to OOP principles.